calcuis/private-key-hex-wif-generator/README.md

-## Keygen (private-key-hex-wif-generator)
+## keygen (private-key-hex-wif-generator)

 The provided Python code performs the following actions:

-- It imports the secrets module to generate secure random values.
+- It imports the `secrets` module to generate secure random values.

 - The function `generate_private_key()` is defined to generate a random 256-bit private key (32 bytes) using the `secrets` module.